HOTELS Gibbon Experience - Sleep in the World's Highest Treehouses in Northern Laos

 Cozy beds - photo by awanderesss

-Evenings are spent among fellow travelers, and as night falls, you can experience a symphony of sounds, including the "singing" of the gibbons.
+Evenings are spent among fellow travelers, and early in the morning, you can experience a symphony of sounds, including the "singing" of the gibbons.
 The view of the sunrise and sunset from the canopy level is simply breathtaking.

 Gibbon Experience Treehouse Observation Deck